-The Compensation Committee is responsible for reviewing and approving the reimbursement by us of the compensation of our chief financial officer and chief compliance officer, and their staff.
+The Compensation Committee is responsible for reviewing and approving the reimbursement by the Company of the compensation of the Company's chief financial officer and chief compliance officer, and his staff.
 The current members of the Compensation Committee are Messrs.
 Dunn, Meyer and Ray, each of whom is not an interested person of us for purposes of the 1940 Act and is independent for purposes of the NYSE corporate governance listing standards.
 Mr. Ray serves as the chairman of the Compensation Committee.
-As discussed below, currently, none of our executive officers are compensated by us.
+As discussed below, currently, none of our executive officers are compensated by the Company.
 The Compensation Committee met one time during our 2008 fiscal year.